Lednerb/opentracker-docker/README.md

 890123456789abcdef0123456789abcdef012345
 ```

-After the docker image was successfully built you can start a container:
+After the docker image was successfully built you can start a new container:

-`docker run -d --name opentracker -p 6969:6969/udp -p 6969:6969 lednerb/opentracker-docker`
+`docker run -d --name opentracker -p 6969:6969/udp -p 6969:6969 yourfancyname/opentracker`

 ## How to blacklist some torrents
 Just follow the steps from obove but paste the `info_hashes` into the `blacklist.txt` file and uncomment line 41 in the `opentracker.conf` file.